AlexGalhardo/EBANX-SoftwareEngineer-Technical-Test/README.md

 - And of course, some googling, google translate, stackoverflow, documentation, and so on, you know...

 ## Keep in Mind
+- Durability *IS NOT* a requirement, that is, you don’t need to use a database or persistence mechanism.
 - There is no hidden agenda, if you code passes the tests, and you are happy about it:  you are done;
 - Pay attention to the package/directory structure, naming and encapsulation;
 - Separate your business logic from the HTTP transport layer;